Come celebrate the 25/20/15 anniversaries of our heritage conservation programs at USC!

 Historic Resources Group

 Getting here - The Gin D. Wong, FAIA Conference Center is located in Harris Hall.
 Harris Hall is a half block from the Metro Expo line station (Expo Park/USC station) should you choose to take light rail to campus.
 If you are planning to drive, parking is available at USC for $12.
-You should enter campus off Vermont Avenue at W. 36th Place (Downey Way entrance) and park in the Downey Way lot (formerly Parking Structure A).
+You should enter campus off Exposition Blvd. at Watt Way (Watt Way entrance across the street from the Natural History Museum) and park in the Downey Way lot (formerly Parking Structure A).
 It is a 5-7 minute walk down Bloom Walk from the parking structure to Harris Hall.
 Limited street parking is also available close to the campus.

 We look forward to seeing you there!